RogerMGu/Portfolio/README.txt

 Project 2 - Data exploration with Python and visualization with Power BI.
 Analysis of Pizza orders of a restaurant.

+Project 5 - Music Recommender System with R.

+Currently working on:

 Project 3 - Data transformation with SQL and visualization with Tableau.
 Analysis of Netflix or Disney+ Titles.

-Project 5 - Music Recommender System with R.

-Working on:

 Project 4 - Data modeling with Python.